zabler/python/PythonCheatSheet.md

     ```
     "python.linting.pylintEnabled": true,
     ```
-- Use specific arguments for individual linting
+- Use specific arguments for individual linting, as well as adding local packages to avoid import erros
     ```
       "python.linting.pylintArgs": [
         "--max-line-length",
         "200",
         "--disable",
         "line-too-long"
+        "--init-hook",
+	    "import sys; sys.path.append('Path/To/Local/SrcFolder1')"
+      ]
     ```

 ### How to change formatting in VS Code on Mac?
 - Install **autopep8**
     ```